nitroz3us/GPThreatIntel-Summarizer/README.md

 - [ ] Generate a report based on the IOC's given

 ## Why am I doing this?
-- Wanted to try out OpenAI API
+- Wanted to try out OpenAI API & FastAPI

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.